JBAguinaga/DATA-4381_Capstone/README.md

   * Notebook that provides the initial importing of the model.
 Ultimately, did not actually run the pre-trained model on training data and the notebook still needs more work done to complete.

 * *DATA-4381_presentation.pptx*:
-  * A presentation that was built to show my milestones throughout to my course professors and other students throughout the semester.
+  * A presentation that was built to show my milestones during my work to my course professors and other students throughout the semester.

 ### Data